elliheyes/Polytope-Generation/README.md

 -   H11_WEIGHT: if this is > 0 then a penalty is added to the fitness if the polytope does not have a h11 hodge number equal to H11.
 This causes the genetic algorithm to generate polytopes of a given hodge number.
 Similarly for H12_WEIGHT, H13_WEIGHT, H22_WEIGHT, EULER_WEIGHT.

-# Python Code Notes:
-To use this code one must have CYTools installed.
-If you do not have CYTools installed, do this first by following the installation instructions on the website: https://cy.tools.